seriousben/ember-cli-parse/README.md

-# Ember-cli-divshot
+# Ember-cli-parse

-Simple wrapper for the `divshot-cli` package.
+Simple wrapper for the `parse-cli` package.
 Allows usage of divshot deployment from an ember-cli app with ease.

 ## Usage